The Three Musketeers

 Les Trois Mousquetaires, by Alexandre Dumas, in French.
 LibriVox recording by Jc Guan.
 Chapter 1.
 Les trois présents de M. d'Artagnan père.

 The Three Musketeers (Les Trois Mousquetaires) is a French historical adventure novel written and published in 1844 by French author Alexandre Dumas.
 It is the first of the author's three d'Artagnan Romances.
 As with some of his other works, he wrote it in collaboration with ghostwriter Auguste Maquet.
 It is in the swashbuckler genre, which has heroic, chivalrous swordsmen who fight for justice.

-Set between 1625 and 1628, it recounts the adventures of a young man named d'Artagnan (a character based on Charles de Batz-Castelmore d'Artagnan) after he leaves home to travel to Paris, hoping to join the Musketeers of the Guard.
-Although d'Artagnan is not able to join this elite corps immediately, he is befriended by three of the most formidable musketeers of the age – Athos, Porthos and Aramis, "the three musketeers" or "the three inseparables" – and becomes involved in affairs of state and at court.
+Set between 1625 and 1628, it recounts the adventures of a young man named d'Artagnan (a character loosely based on the soldier Charles de Batz-Castelmore d'Artagnan) after he leaves home to travel to Paris, hoping to join the Musketeers of the Guard.
+Although d'Artagnan is not able to join this elite corps immediately, he is befriended by three of the most formidable musketeers of the age – Athos, Porthos, and Aramis: "the three musketeers" or "the three inseparables" – and becomes involved in affairs of state and at court.

 The Three Musketeers is primarily a historical and adventure novel.
 However, Dumas frequently portrays various injustices, abuses and absurdities of the Ancien Régime, giving the novel an additional political significance at the time of its publication, a time when the debate in France between republicans and monarchists was still fierce.
 The story was first serialised from March to July 1844, during the July Monarchy, four years before the French Revolution of 1848 established the Second Republic.

 The story of d'Artagnan is continued in Twenty Years After and The Vicomte of Bragelonne: Ten Years Later.